 Edgar R. Ayala

-La Causa, (the Struggle) in the Mission was no different that the one back home in Guatemala for Edgar, so he joined other activists for social justice for Central America, graphically and organizing.
-Another oner of E.R.A. footholds in The SF Mission was joining the outmost political printing community shop in SF, A. Maciel Printing.
-Thanks for his work on behalf of many community-based organizations, E.R.A. went on to work on a series of off-the-record, alternative but none theses official peace talks for Guatemala that according to the record, broke the roadblocks and political impediments blocking the UN Sponsored Peace Agreements singed in Guatemala in 1996.
+La Causa, (the Struggle) in the Mission was no different that the one back home in Guatemala for Edgar.
+So he collaborated with other activists and movements from Central America, graphically and organizing for human and immigrant rights.
+Another one of his footholds in The SF Mission was be becoming graphic designer of the outmost political printing shop in SF, A. Maciel Printing.